Red Rock Canyon is my favorite place on earth to climb, which is why I return year after year to this immaculate

 A Few Things to Know Before Visiting Red Rock Canyon

 Located just 25 miles west of the Las Vegas Strip, you can leave the hotel pool and be at the crags in under a half hour.
-Despite its close proximity to the city, cell service is spotty, there are some transportation logistics to be aware of, and you need to plan ahead.
-Before you make your first pilgrimage to Red Rock, there’s a few things to keep in mind.
+Despite its close proximity to the city, cell service is spotty, and there are some transportation logistics to be aware of, so before you make your first pilgrimage to Red Rock, heres a few things to keep in mind:

 When is the best time to climb in Red Rock?

 The weather in southern Nevada is hard to beat.
 You can climb year-round, but the best seasons are spring and fall.
 Warm temperatures in late fall and early spring make for much more agreeable climbing conditions than other areas in the country during those seasons.
 You can even arrive in February to find temperatures in the 60s and get away with wearing short sleeves at many of the south-facing crags!

 Do you need a permit for Red Rock Canyon?